onchainrank/chrome_inj/PRIVACY_POLICY.md

-# Privacy Policy for onchainrank Injector
+# Privacy Policy for onchainrank DEX Plugin

 **Last Updated:** October 6, 2025

 ## Overview

-onchainrank Injector is a Chrome browser extension that embeds onchainrank trading data into the Bullx NEO terminal interface.
+onchainrank DEX Plugin is a Chrome browser extension that embeds onchainrank trading data into DEX (pump.fun, Bullx) terminal interfaces.
 This privacy policy explains what data we collect and how we use it.

 ## Data Collection